datafaker-net/datafaker/docs/documentation/custom-providers.md

 Driver ant
 ```

-## Custom provider using Yaml file
+## Custom provider using YAML file

 In case you have a large set of data to load, it might be better to use a Yaml file.